-Potentially, the greater the interconnectivity, the greater are the gains in efficiency and effectiveness of service delivery.
-The key issue is therefore the level of coordination and interoperability12 achieved, not the creation of a super-sized system or database that serves all purposes.13 It does not matter whether the system is set-up as a 'Social Registry', 'Integrated Beneficiary Registry' or 'Virtual Social Registry' - what matters is that the approach chosen:
+Potentially, the greater the interconnectivity, the greater the gains in efficiency and effectiveness of service delivery.
+The key issue is therefore the level of coordination and interoperability achieved, not the creation of a super-sized system or database that serves all purposes.
+It does not matter whether the system is set-up as a 'Social Registry', 'Integrated Recipient Registry' or 'Virtual Social Registry', what matters is that the approach chosen:

-- responds to a country's needs (see Section 4.6), - is appropriate to its context (see Section 4.7) and - is affordable and sustainable (see Section 5)
+- responds to a country's needs (see Section 4.6) - is appropriate to its context (see Section 4.7) - is inclusive, affordable and sustainable (see Section 5)